Horrem station

 Horrem station is a station in the Kerpen district of Horrem in the German state of North Rhine-Westphalia.
 It is a railway junction of the Cologne–Aachen high-speed railway and the Erft Railway (Horrem–Bedburg, connecting with Neuss).
-The triangular station of Horrem is served by regional services and by S-Bahn trains of the Rhine-Ruhr S-Bahn.
+The triangular station of Horrem is served by regional services and by S-Bahn trains of the Cologne S-Bahn.
 Long-distance trains run through on the high-speed line without stopping.
 It is classified by Deutsche Bahn as a category 3 station.

 History

 The station was opened on 6 September 1841 along with the Lövenich–Aachen section of the Cologne–Aachen railway.
 The station building was demolished in 2012 and completely rebuilt in 2013.
 The new station building was built as part of a pilot project of Deutsche Bahn’s StationGreen XL-Modul program, strictly according to ecological principles and equipped with eco-friendly technology.
 Until 2001, Horrem station had a freight yard to its north.
 There are commuter parking spaces in this area.
 The forecourt and entrance building were fundamentally rebuilt from 2010 to 2014.
 A "green station" was built, with CO2-neutral operations.
 This involved the installation of photovoltaic and geothermal systems and the use of ecological building materials.